K0F/GLFW_SuperCollider_XYScope/README.md

 	./scope_viewer
 ```

-## Usage:

-	There are some arguments you can run the viewer with:
+There are some arguments you can run scope_viewer with:

 	-r sets target FPS rate
 	-s set rectangular side size